Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Update-AzCdnOriginGroup.md

 ORIGIN <IResourceReference[]>: The source of the content being delivered via CDN within given origin group.
   - `[Id <String>]`: Resource ID.

+RESPONSEBASEDORIGINERRORDETECTIONSETTING <IResponseBasedOriginErrorDetectionParameters>: The JSON object that contains the properties to determine origin health using real requests/responses.
+This property is currently not supported.
-RESPONSEBASEDORIGINERRORDETECTIONSETTINGHTTPERRORRANGE <IHttpErrorRangeParameters[]>: The list of Http status code ranges that are considered as server errors for origin and it is marked as unhealthy.
+  - `[HttpErrorRange <IHttpErrorRangeParameters[]>]`: The list of Http status code ranges that are considered as server errors for origin and it is marked as unhealthy.
     - `[Begin <Int32?>]`: The inclusive start of the http status code range.
     - `[End <Int32?>]`: The inclusive end of the http status code range.
+  - `[ResponseBasedDetectedErrorType <ResponseBasedDetectedErrorTypes?>]`: Type of response errors for real user requests for which origin will be deemed unhealthy
+  - `[ResponseBasedFailoverThresholdPercentage <Int32?>]`: The percentage of failed requests in the sample where failover should trigger.

 ## RELATED LINKS